Menu

 2. Reduction of construction costs and space saving

-The construction cost related to the water supply equipment can be reduced compared to the receiving tank type water supply, and the water receiving tank space is no longer required, so effective use of the space can be achieved.
+Construction costs related to the water supply equipment can be reduced compared to the water receiving tank type water supply, and the water receiving tank space is unnecessary, so the space can be used effectively.

 3. Reduction of management fee

-Since there is no water receiving tank, there is no need for management fee.
+Since there is no water receiving tank, maintenance of water receiving tank management fee is not required.

 4. Reduction of electricity costs and promotion of energy conservation

-Effective use of the water pressure in the distribution pipe, it is possible to supply water with less power than the pressurized water supply pump used in the receiving tank type water supply, which can reduce power costs and save energy.
+By effectively utilizing the water pressure of the water distribution pipe, it is possible to supply water with less power than the pressurized water supply pump used in the receiving tank type water supply, thereby reducing power costs and promoting energy conservation.

-• Construction costs for installing the booster pump and connecting to the maintenance management fee and water pipes will be borne by the installer.
+• Construction costs for installing the booster pump and connection work to the management fee and distribution pipes will be borne by the installer.

-• In order to maintain the function of the booster water supply equipment properly, regular inspections are required once a year by a manufacturer with specialized technology.
+• In order to maintain the proper function of the booster water supply equipment, it is necessary to have a regular inspection once a year by a manufacturer with specialized skills.

 Specifications for booster water supply facilities

-Japan Water Works Association (JWWA B130) standard products or products equal to or higher than that of the standard products
+Japan Water Works Association (JWWA B130) Standard products or products equal to or higher than the standard products

-Japan Water Works Association (JWWA B134) standard products or products equal to or higher than that of the standard products
+Japan Water Works Association (JWWA B134) Standard products or products equal to or higher than the standard products

 Water tank type water supply

-Once tap water is put into an aquarium, this water is supplied directly by a pump, or sent to an elevated water tank installed on the roof, etc., and supplied.
+Tap water is once placed in a water tank, and this water is supplied directly with a pump, or sent to an elevated water tank installed on the rooftop to supply water.

-In addition, the water receiving tank method has a stock function to secure water in the event of a disaster such as a water outage or an earthquake due to an accident in a water supply facility.
+In addition, the receiving tank system has a stock function that secures water in the event of a disaster such as a water outage due to an accident at a water supply facility or an earthquake.

-In addition, the receiving tank is to have the installer or manager perform maintenance such as inspection, cleaning at least once a year.
+In addition, the water receiving tank is to be maintained by the installer or manager at least once a year, such as inspection and cleaning.

-※Please consult with each ward Health and Welfare Center Environmental Sanitation Section for maintenance such as inspection and cleaning of the receiving tank.
+※Please consult with Health and Welfare Center Environmental Sanitation Section in each ward about maintenance and management of the receiving tank, such as inspection and cleaning.

 -For customers using the receiving tank-Recommendation of switching to direct water supply (PDF: 1,714KB)